camunda-community-hub/camunda-platform-scenario/README.md

 ## Our motivations

-**Camunda BPM Assert Scenario** enables much **faster process development**, removing the need to adapt unit test suites for large executable models over and over again.
+**Camunda Platform Scenario** enables much **faster process development**, removing the need to adapt unit test suites for large executable models over and over again.
 When using it we experience that just those tests need to break that we want to break: when we change the "business relevant" aspect under test or **what** the process achieves.
 However, our test suites do not break at all when we just refactor a model's inner logic or **how** we achieve the desired business semantics.

-Furthermore, _Camunda BPM Assert Scenario_ enables **realistic unit testing** with respect to **time-related** process behaviour: by deferring actions and "fast-forwarding" test scenarios into their "process future", we can check how several processes and call activities behave together.
-We however always remain in the driver's seat: _Camunda BPM Assert Scenario_ works in a single-treaded, easily mockable and controllable unit test environment.
+Furthermore, _Camunda Platform Scenario_ enables **realistic unit testing** with respect to **time-related** process behaviour: by deferring actions and "fast-forwarding" test scenarios into their "process future", we can check how several processes and call activities behave together.
+We however always remain in the driver's seat: _Camunda Platform Scenario_ works in a single-treaded, easily mockable and controllable unit test environment.

 ## Show me more code!

 The library provides you with a callback interface `ProcessScenario`.
 Implementing this interface allows you to define up front what needs to happen at the "waitstates" of your process under test.
-Typical "waitstates" are user tasks, receive tasks, intermediate catching events and some more, since Camunda BPM 7.4 in particular also "external" service tasks.
+Typical "waitstates" are user tasks, receive tasks, intermediate catching events and some more, since Camunda Platform 7.4 in particular also "external" service tasks.
 But instead of simply implementing this interface you will typically mock its behaviour by making use of your preferred mocking framework.
 Let's look at an example using the Mockito framework:

 ```groovy
 @Mock private ProcessScenario insuranceApplication;